Thanksgiving inflation gobbles up budgets - NewsBreak

 Prices for poultry were up almost 15 percent annually in October, according to the Labor Department, thanks in part to a recent outbreak of avian flu.
 Pre-made baked goods, baking mixes and frozen desserts were also at least 15 percent more expensive last month than a year ago.

-“As we’ve seen across the economy, American consumers are experiencing higher prices driven by a perfect storm of factors,” Laura Strange, senior vice president for National Grocers Association, a trade group for independent grocery stores, said in a Monday email.
+“As we’ve seen across the economy, American consumers are experiencing higher prices driven by a perfect storm of factors,” Laura Strange, senior vice president for National Grocers Association, a trade group for independent grocery stores, said in a Monday email.‘It was such a blessing’: Chesterfield mother says Conexus Vision made a big difference in her daughter’s life

 Labor shortages, higher fuel costs and wages and supply chain snarls are some of the biggest price pressures, Strange explained.